The CoBA Connection

 From TV producer to GA Teacher of the Year: The Sunder Regmi Story

-In the world of academia, the leap from professional television production to a Ph.D. in Economics is rarely a straight line.
-But for Sunder Regmi, the 2025 Graduate Assistant Teacher of the Year, the transition was fueled by a singular, powerful realization: whether you are behind a camera or at the front of a lecture hall, your primary job is to capture the audience's imagination.
+Whether you’re behind a camera or at the front of a lecture hall, your job is the same, capture the audience’s imagination.
 “I used to produce advertisements and edit videos on Adobe Premiere” Regmi recalls, reflecting his media background.
-Today, he is not selling products, but he is selling the complex, often intimidating world of economic theory and his students are buying in.
+Today, he is not selling products, but complex, often intimidating, economic theory.
+And by every measure, his students are buying in.

 The Educator as a Game Designer